Cell Phones Are A Distraction In School: Statistics and How Parents and Teachers Really Feel | SlickText

 Recent survey results show 76.19% of teachers surveyed say they find cell phones at school to be a distraction.
+A survey conducted by Common Sense Media also highlights that many parents support cell phone use in schools due to safety concerns.
 This stat aligns with a 2023 study that found 97% of students use their cell phones during the school day.
 Additionally, a majority of parents surveyed — 46.4% — say they wish educational apps or smartphones were incorporated into more lesson plans.

 When teachers do allow cellphones in the classroom, it’s most likely to be for using the calculator which 52.95% of teachers surveyed say they have allowed in the past.
 While some teachers indicated they have leveraged the ubiquity of cell phones to direct their students to a class website, email assignments, or scan a QR code, 49.48% of teachers say they need support accessing apps or resources that would make smartphone use educational.